allupfortae/Message-dapp-contract/README.md

-# This was my first contract project made with solidity progamming languge
+# This was my first contract project made with solidity progamming language

 What did you learn?
 - I learned a lot of more things about blockchain and contracts safety